-Because the Earth’s axis tilts in its orbit around the sun, the far north and south of the planet get extreme winers and summers.
+Because the Earth’s axis tilts in its orbit around the sun, the far north and south of the planet get extreme winters and summers.
 This only occurs south of the Antarctic Circle and north of the Arctic Circle.
-In northern Finland, the Midnight Sun lasts longer the closer you get to the North Pole.
+In northern Scandinavia, the Midnight Sun lasts longer the closer you get to the North Pole.

-On the Arctic Circle, where Lapland’s capital Rovaniemi lies, the Midnight Sun stays in the sky, flirting with the horizon at “night” from early June until early July.
-In Nuorgam, Finland’s northernmost tip, the sun shines for more than 70 days straight, in other words: all summer long.
+On the Arctic Circle, the Midnight Sun stays in the sky, flirting with the horizon at “night” from early June until early July.
+In Finland’s northernmost tip, the sun shines for more than 70 days straight, in other words: all summer long.

 50 shades of the Midnight Sun

 The phenomena of the Midnight Sun might still need a bit more clarification.
 It is not something that appears in the sky only at certain hours–you’re thinking of the Mundane Sun.
 Midnight Sunlight lasts the whole night through, and it has at least 50 different shades.
 That’s what makes it so magical.

 There are certain identifiable moments of light: the evening light around 9-10 p.m. gives you the feeling that your day is just about to begin.
 The Golden Hour is the period when the sun is about to set.
 Since the sun doesn’t really set, the sun stays above the horizon and paints everything with a burning orange color.
 The Golden Hour is especially beautiful near open waters like lakes or rivers, due to the brilliant reflection off the surface of the water.
 Finally there is “sunrise,” when the sun slowly starts to climb up from the horizon – around 1-4 a.m.